Notice of Pre-AIA or AIA Status

 In the film-forming apparatus 10, when epitaxially growing SiC on each of the wafers W, the rotary stage 30 holding the wafers W is rotated ([0051], the claimed “A reaction chamber component for a reaction chamber for a deposition apparatus for depositing a layer of a first material on a substrate”);

-The rotary stage 30 may be, for example, a graphite-made member coated with SiC ([0036], the claimed “the component comprising a base material being at least partially coated with a liner of the first material” and “wherein the base material comprises graphite”).
+The rotary stage 30 may be, for example, a graphite-made member coated with SiC ([0036], the claimed “the component comprising: a base material being at least partially coated with a liner of the first material, wherein the base material comprises graphite”).

 ‘346 does not explicitly teach the other limitations (BOLD and ITALIC letter) of:

-Claim 1: wherein the component is at least partially provided with a protective layer of a metal oxide different than the first material on top of the liner of the first material, wherein the base material comprises graphite, and wherein the component is at least partially provided with a sacrificial layer on top of the protective layer, the sacrificial layer configured to be removed during an etch cleaning process associated with the reaction chamber component such that the protective layer remains at least partially on top of the liner of the first material.
+(1B) a sacrificial layer at least partially provided on top of the protective layer, wherein the sacrificial layer is associated with a second etch rate higher than the first etch rate, and wherein the sacrificial layer, based on the first etch rate being higher than the second etch rate, is configured to be removable during an etch cleaning process associated with the reaction chamber component such that the protective layer remains at least partially on top of the liner of the first material.

 Regarding to Claims 3 and 4,